-I fell completely head over heels on both visits — especially for the food.
+We have family in back in Bangkok and used to visit there often.
+I fell completely head over heels in love…especially for the food.
 Their signature flavors made up of sweet, sour, spicy and savory just make my heart sing.

 Either way you choose, this dish can be on your dinner table in as little as 25 minutes – or less if you have everything prepped ahead of time!